vsivsi/meteor-queue-async/README.md

 ## meteor-queue-async

 **DEPRECATED!
-This package is no longer necessary for Meteor 1.3 and above, and will no longer be maintained!**
+This package is no longer works or is necessary for Meteor 1.3 and above, and will no longer be maintained!**

 Beginning with Meteor 1.3, you can simply use the built-in npm support instead of using this package.